 The Smallboat Level 3 Coach Workshop provides coaches with information on how to effectively develop performance boat handling and racing skills and instill in athletes the importance of ethical behavior and sportsmanship in the sport of sailing.

 It is a two-day classroom workshop that includes topics such as race management procedures, team management, logistics, drills and teaching the Racing Rules of Sailing.
-This is the competitive branch of the new competitive and non competitive Level 3 tracks that US Sailing offers.
+This is the competitive branch of the Level 3 tracks that US Sailing offers.

 This is a two-day, 16-hour course.
 Attendance at all course sessions is mandatory.
-Absence from any portion of the course excludes the instructor candidate from evaluation.
+Absence from any portion of the course excludes the instructor candidate from certification.

 PREREQUISITES FOR ENTRANCE INTO THE COURSE